 Quote by Dr Timothy Constandinou, Chairman, IET Awards and Prizes Committee

 “Professor Armstrong’s research has had a major influence on both optical and wireless communications and has led to many very highly cited papers and commercialised patents.
 As an educator, she has been an innovative adopter of new technologies and has led major curriculum reforms at three universities.
 She has worked to encourage young women and remove the barriers that she herself encountered; her research and contributions to women in engineering have led to both national and international awards.”

-Professor Armstrong will be presented with her Medal by Jeremy Watson, IET President at the 2017 IET Mountbatten Lecture on Tuesday, 21 March 2017.
+Professor Armstrong was presented with her Medal by the Hon.
+Timothy Knatchbull, grandson of The Earl Mounbatten of Burma at the 2017 IET Mountbatten Lecture on Tuesday, 21 March 2017.
+View images below.

 2015 winner: Dr Alan Finkel AO FTSE FIEAust

 Dr Alan Finkel AM PhD FTSE FIEASUT FIEEE, Chancellor of Monash University and President of the Australian Academy of Technological Sciences and Engineering, whose revolutionary measurement techniques and tools helped to shape experimental neuroscience and speed up drug research.
 Founder and leader of world-class companies Axon and OptiScan who manufacture precision scientific instruments for medicine and pharmacy, founder and Chairman of Cosmos Magazine, CEO of Australian secondary school science education initiative, establisher of Australian Course in Advanced Neuroscience, Alan Finkel represents a rare combination of outstanding technical leader, entrepreneur, highly successful scientist and research engineer, dedicated supporter of education and philanthropist.

 Dr Finkel was presented with his Medal by Naomi Climer, IET President at the 2016 Appleton Lecture.
 View images below.